airctic/icevision/docs/HOW-TO.md

 pip install mantisshrimp[all]
 ```

-For more options, and more in-depth explanation on how to install Mantisshrimp, please check out our [Installation Guide](https://airctic.github.io/mantisshrimp/install/
+For more options, and more in-depth explanation on how to install IceVision, please check out our [Installation Guide](https://airctic.github.io/mantisshrimp/install/
 )

 ## How to create an EffecientDet Model?